Genus plc – Annual report – 30 June 2021

 16. BIOLOGICAL ASSETS

 The Group applies quantitative genetics and biotechnology to animal breeding.
 We use these techniques to identify and select animals with the genes responsible for superior milk and meat, high health and performance traits.
-We sell breeding animals and semen to customers, who use them to produce offspring which yield greater production efficiency and milk and meat quality, for the global dairy and meat supply chain.
+We sell breeding animals, semen and embryos to customers, who use them to produce offspring which yield greater production efficiency and milk and meat quality, for the global dairy and meat supply chain.
 We recognise that accounting for biological assets is an area which includes key sources of estimation uncertainty.
 These are outlined in note 4 and sensitivities are provided below.

 Biological assets and inventories